anakic/querystorm-docs/CSharp/Querying.md

 salaries.SaveChanges();
 ```

-Note that **changes must be explicitly committed** in order to be propagated into the Excel table.
-To do this in a single command, we can use the `Update()` method:
+Note that changes must be explicitly saved in order to be committed into the Excel table.
+We can do this in a single command, though, by using the `Update()` method:

 ``` C#
 salaries